antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     [![](_static/images/UsingR2genome_Clicking.png)**Figure
     10: Chromosomal
     clicking**](Image:Image:UsingR2genome_Clicking.png)
-2. Furthermore itís worth mentioning that in order to use the genome browser itís not necessary to do so via first selecting a dataset.
+2. Furthermore it‚Äôs worth mentioning that in order to use the genome browser it‚Äôs not necessary to do so via first selecting a dataset.
     The genome browser can directly be accessed from the main menu including many basic functionalities.